Accountor Tower

 Accountor Tower is a high-rise office building, designed by architects Castrén–Jauhiainen–Nuuttila, located in the Keilaniemi district of Espoo, just outside Helsinki, the capital of Finland.
-With a height of 84 metres (274 feet), it is currently the fifth tallest habitable building in Finland, and was the tallest building in Finland from its construction in 1976 until 2006.
+With a height of 84 metres (274 feet), it is currently the fifth tallest habitable building in Finland, and was the tallest building in Finland from its construction in 1976 until 2006, when the Cirrus residential building in Vuosaari, Helsinki surpassed its height.
+It was also the tallest office building in Finland until 2025 when it was surpassed by the Horisontti building in Kalasatama, Helsinki.

 Formerly known as the Fortum Head Office and before that Neste Tower, as of May 2018 it is the headquarters of the Nordic financial software company Accountor.

-The tower building was constructed between 1973 and 1978, while Uolevi Raade was the manager of Neste, which merged and later demerged with Imatran Voima, the predecessor of Fortum.
-As a result, the building is sometimes referred to as Raaden hammas (lit.
-"Raade's tooth").
 When Imatran Voima merged with Neste, the merged company Fortum took the building as its headquarters.
 However, in the demerger six years later, the building was not returned to Neste Oil, but was retained by Fortum, the electricity producer.
 Consequently, Neste Oil had to construct a new office building nearby.

 In 2017 the building was sold to Regenero Oy.
 Fortum's head office moved in the start of 2018 into a multi-space office located near the old office at Keilalahdentie 2-4.
 In addition to Fortum, the new head office building houses Tieto Oyj and Microsoft Oy.
 Regenero Oy leased the building to Accountor in early 2018.

+Overview

+The tower has twenty floors overground and two floors underground, and its height is 83.6 metres.
+The total floor surface area of the building is 25,444 square metres.

+The facade of the tower is built of white limestone from Sipoo and the windows have a blue tint.
+The cross section of the tower is rectangular in shape, and both ends of the rectangle shape have parts extending outward from the main mass.
+Most of the office floors consist of open office spaces, with the tower having enough office space for over one thousand workers.
+The base of the tower includes a lunch restaurant and exercise spaces.

+Next to the tower is a three-story high additional building called Keilalampi, built in 1994.
+It is built of steel and has a cone-shaped glass roof.
+The Keilalampi building was designed by the architect bureau CJN, the successor to the architect bureau Castrén-Jauhiainen-Nuuttila.